Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Experiments

 \subsubsection{Metrics}

 We evaluate the proposed AdvImmu on street scene understanding task by employing four metrics: Mean Intersection over Union (\textbf{mIoU}), which measures the overlap between predicted mask and ground truth; Mean Precision (\textbf{mPre}), which assesses the accuracy of positive predictions; Mean Recall (\textbf{mRec}), evaluating how well the model identifies all relevant instances; and Mean F1 (\textbf{mF1}), which provides a balance between precision and recall.
+These metrics are formulated as follows:

+where $TP$, $FP$, $TN$ and $FN$ stand for True Positive, False Positive, True Negative and False Negative, respectively. $\mathcal{C}$ denotes the number of semantic classes within the dataset and $\mathcal{N}$ signifies the size of the test dataset.
+For example, with respect to SynthiaSF dataset, $\mathcal{C}$ is 23 and $\mathcal{N}$ is 628.